Ujwal-EVA/Assignment-5/README.md

    ```
 5. Create a Pull Request.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-## Acknowledgments
+Acknowledgments

-- [TensorFlow](https://www.tensorflow.org/) for providing an excellent framework for machine learning.
+TensorFlow for providing an excellent framework for machine learning.
-- GitHub Actions for enabling seamless CI/CD integration.
+GitHub Actions for enabling seamless CI/CD integration.
+School of AI for teaching us this wonderful stuf!!!